chamanoS/Netflix_Clone_Reactjs/README.md

-# Getting Started with Create React App
+# Getting Started with Netflix Clone App

 In the project directory, you can run: